How to Install Quarter Round

 Choosing The Proper Nails

 When it comes to selecting nails for installing quarter round, it’s crucial to choose the right type and size.
 Finishing nails are commonly used for this purpose due to their small heads, which can be easily concealed with putty or wood filler.
 Opt for 16-gauge finishing nails for hardwood or laminate quarter round, and 18-gauge finishing nails for softer wood types.
-Choosing the appropriate length is also important; typically, 1 to 1.5-inch nails are suitable for most installations.
+See our full nail size guide for 3/4″ quarter round for the exact length by material.

 Aligning Quarter Round Correctly